Shugabuga/BetterGFMotes/readme.md

 ##Configuration

--The `manual.css` folder is where the emote CSS is stored, as with the modifier CSS.
+-The `emotes.css` folder is where the emote CSS is stored, as with the modifier CSS.
 This file will be applied to the browser.

+-The `modifiers.css` folder is where the emote modifiers (like -sepia) are stored.

 - The `popup.html` is the list of emotes that appear when clicking the plug-in's icon.
 It is an HTML file.